How to Successfully Monitor Employee Internet Usage

-In essence, Time Doctor monitors the web sites visited during work hours only and then sends this information to the manager and the employee in a simple weekly report into their email.
+Use a software that monitors the web sites visited during work hours only.
+It should then be able to send this information to the manager and the employee in a simple weekly report into their email.

-2. This method works ONLY when the person is working, and not when they are on a break.
+This method works ONLY when the person is working, and not when they are on a break.
 It means that the person can use the Internet for personal reasons during their lunch break and it won’t be recorded.

-4. Time Doctor also will proactively remind staff not to use potentially non work related web sites during working hours.
+It will proactively remind staff not to use potentially non work related web sites during working hours.
 For example if the person says they are working on “accounting task” and they visit Facebook it will pop up and ask – are you still working on “accounting task”?
 This means the person will be reminded that they shouldn’t be using Facebook, but they still have the option to if it’s work related.

-5. The weekly report of Internet Usage focuses on only websites that were used more than 10 minutes during that week.
+Time Doctor’s weekly report of Internet Usage focuses on only websites that were used more than 10 minutes during that week.
 This is important so that management are focusing on the big details, and are not worried about an employee visiting Facebook for only 30 seconds during that entire week (This is 10 minutes of cumulative time during the week).